heistp/irtt/README.md

 - Show IPDV in continuous (-v) output
 - Add a way to keep out "internal" info from JSON, like IP, hostname, and a subcommand to strip these details after the JSON is created
+- Make it possible to add custom per-round-trip statistics programmatically
 - Add more relevant statistics, including more info on outliers and a textual histogram(?)
 - Add ability for client to request random fill from server